Sonukr/react-gitbook/lectures/01-react/07_props.md

 }
 ```

-Then, we'll just change our component call.
-At the bottom of your index.js, update what's passed in to the class function.
+Next, we'll change our component call.
+Near the bottom of your `index.js`, update what's passed in to the component.

 ``` js
 ReactDOM.render(